Jo Stiles

-Jo Stiles (formerly Sugden) is a fictional character from the British soap opera Emmerdale, played by Roxanne Pallett.
-She made her first screen appearance during the episode broadcast on 26 August 2005 and her last on 22 December 2008.
+Jo Stiles (previously Sugden) is a fictional character from the British television soap opera Emmerdale, played by Roxanne Pallett.
+She made her first appearance during the episode broadcast on 26 August 2005 and her last appearance on 22 December 2008.

 Casting

 Details of the character and Pallett's casting was announced on 22 July 2005.
 Of joining the soap, Pallett said "I'm absolutely thrilled to be joining Emmerdale.
 Jo is a bit of a minx and a great character for me to get my teeth into!"
 Series producer Kath Beedles stated that she was delighted to welcome Pallett to the cast and said her character would "turn up the heat in the village".
 Kris Green of Digital Spy said Jo would become the new veterinary receptionist and set her sights on Danny Daggert (Cleveland Campbell).
 Pallett made her debut screen appearance as Jo in August.

 Storylines

 Jo arrives in the village as new receptionist at the vets' surgery and is soon noticed by the local men, especially Max King (Charlie Kemp) and Danny Daggert (Cleveland Campbell).
-Jo and Danny went on a date but they agree he is far too tame for a bad girl like her.
+Jo and Danny go on a date but they agree he is far too tame for a bad girl like her.
 Jo settles into her job and needing somewhere to live, moves into Connelton View with Dawn Woods (Julia Mallam) and her son, TJ (Connor Lee).
 After seeing chemistry between Dawn and Danny, Jo sets the pair up.
 However, Jo's carefree, single life inspires Dawn to quickly end things with Danny.

 Jo also attempts to help her recently separated boss, Paddy Kirk (Dominic Brunt) find someone by inventing a chatroom girlfriend for him called Fireblade.
 Paddy books a ticket to Portugal to track down Fireblade.
 When Paddy returns with Toni (Kerry Stacey), Danny's cousin, Jo knows she is not Fireblade and becomes desperate to stop Toni taking Paddy for a ride.
 Paddy and Toni soon reveal that they were winding her up as payback.